thatdevsherry/thatdevsherry/README.md

 - Learning to build and lead a remote, agile team
 - Used to be an Angular dev, currently trying to keep an Angular project sane
 - Making sure a project started from scratch is technically sane (tests, architecture, making team happy)
-- Making Digital Content to document my journey (slacking off somewhat)
+- Making Digital Content to document my journey

 ## How to reach me